 It is necessary due to reasons beyond the family's control, as determined by BHA.
 Following is a list of extenuating circumstances that BHA may consider in making its decision.
-The presence of these circumstances does not guarantee that an extension will be granted:
+The presence of these circumstances does not guarantee that an extension will be granted, and additional emergency situations will be considered: